By Faye M Smith

 “To get your heart rate up, a brisk or power walk will give you a cardio workout without the potential impact injuries from jogging or running,” says Sarah.
 “Also, as many people start jogging or running without being taught how, it’s worth seeing a personal trainer first.”

 “Because we tend to get less active as we get older, many people think that exercise needs to be gentle as we age,” says Dr Lowe.
 “The reality is, exercise is more important than ever in later life, so we need to continue to build activity into our day, every day.”

 Try a range of different activities to keep things interesting and work more muscles.
-“As we get older it becomes increasingly important that we do regular strength and balance exercises, ideally building in some resistance work 2-3 times a week,” says Dr Lowe.
+“As we get older, it becomes increasingly important that we do regular strength and balance exercises, ideally building in some resistance work two to three times a week,” says Dr Lowe.
 “These help to avoid falls and frailty.
-This might feel like a long way off for many people but maintaining strength through middle life is an important factor in healthy ageing.
-Again, this can be integrated into your day – doing heel raises whilst you are waiting for the kettle to boil, some yoga stretches or tai chi in the garden, or holding a squat position whilst you brush your teeth.”
+This might feel like a long way off for many people, but maintaining strength through middle life is an important factor in healthy ageing.
+Again, this can be integrated into your day – doing heel raises while you are waiting for the kettle to boil, some yoga stretches or tai chi in the garden, or holding a squat position while you brush your teeth.”

-Wendy recommends easy exercises that to do at home.
+Wendy recommends easy exercises to do at home.
 “Start with chair squats.
-They strengthen the lower body including the glutes, hamstrings and quads.
-And there’s an additional fun perk that comes along with this training.
-If you’re consistent you can build some sexy muscles in those legs.“
+They strengthen the lower body, including the glutes, hamstrings and quads.
+And there’s an additional fun perk that comes along with this training: If you’re consistent, you can build some sexy muscles in those legs.“

 How much exercise per week should I do?

 According to the NHS, "one minute of vigorous activity provides the same health benefits as two minutes of moderate activity".
 Aim for 150 minutes a week of moderate intensity OR 75 minutes a week of vigorous intensity OR several short sessions of very vigorous intensity OR a combination.